make-all/tuya-local/README.md

 ## Fan gotchas

+Fans should be configured as `fan` entities, with any auxilary functions such as panel lighting control, child locks or additional switches configured as `light`, `lock` or `switch` entities.
+Configuration of Goldair fans as `climate` entities is supported for backward compatibility but is deprecated, and may be removed in future.

-In my experience, Goldair fans can be a bit flaky.
+Reportedly, Goldair fans can be a bit flaky.
 If they become unresponsive, give them about 60 seconds to wake up again.

 ## Humidifiers and dehumidifiers

-Dehumidifiers can be represented either by the humidifier or the climate entity type.
-There are advantages and disadvantages to both.
-Humidifiers can also be represented by the climate entity type, however the on state will show as "Dry", since the climate component does not have a "Humidify" mode.
-The climate component has built in support for temperature and humidity sensors, and fan control, while the humidifier component does not.
-The default card for a humidifier component will display and allow adjustment of the target humidity, while the climate card expects to work with temperature.
+Humidifiers and Dehumidifiers should be configuured as `humidifier` entities, probably with `fan` entities as well if the fan speed can also be controlled, and any other auxilary features such as panel lighting, child locks or additional switches configured as `light`, `lock` or `switch` entities.
+Configration of Goldair Dehumidifiers and Eanons Humidifiers as `climate` entities is also supported for backwards compatibility, but is deprecated and may be removed in future.
+In particular, when humidifiers are represented as `climate` entities, the running mode will show as `Dry`, as the climate entity only supports functions commonly found on air conditioners/heatpumps.

 ## Kogan Switch gotchas